• Skip to primary navigation

 A half eaten Almond Butter Energy Ball closeup, with many more almond balls in the back

-These Almond Butter Balls are so easy to make - 5 ingredients, 10 minutes and you have an awesome protein packed snack ready!
+These Almond Butter Balls are so easy to make – 5 ingredients, 10 minutes, and you have an awesome protein-packed snack ready!

 I have been making these energy balls to have something healthy to grab for a mid-morning or on-the-go snack.
 These are also a great snack for kids.
-The truth - my daughter will only eat them if I add some sort of chocolate to them.
+The truth – my daughter will only eat them if I add some chocolate to them.
 So here you have Chocolate Date Almond Butter Energy Balls!

 The best part is that these Energy Balls are easy to customize to suit your taste and make with the ingredients at hand.